saifhaq/alma/README.md

 mostly silence those logs.
 However, if one wants access to those logs, one should use the `setup_logging` function and set the debugging level to `DEBUG`.
 </details>

-## Examples:

-For extensive examples on how to use `alma`, as well as simple examples on how train a model and quantize it, see the [`MNIST example`](./examples/mnist/README.md#overview) directory.
-This contains code examples for all of the different `alma` features, and is where one can find examples on every feature.

 For a short working example on a simple Linear+ReLU, see the [`linear example`](./examples/linear/README.md#overview).